 They also offer smaller Solo Stoves for backpackers and campers looking for a mini wood burning stove.

-The three smaller Solo Stoves make and excellent backpacking wood stove due to their efficiency and compact size.
+The three smaller Solo Stoves make excellent backpacking wood stoves due to their efficiency and compact size.

 Smaller Solo Stoves